-5.7.6 Surface Irrigation Systems
+5.7.6 Surface irrigation systems

-SI systems involve the application of minimum secondary treated and disinfected effluent at the ground surface level by spray head sprinkler configurations.
+SI systems involve the application of a minimum secondary treated and disinfected effluent at the ground surface level by spray head sprinkler configurations or covered surface drip irrigation.
 A wide variety of surface irrigation systems are available including rotary, impact, spray nozzle and dripper systems.
 Spray heads can be fixed rise or pop-up sprinklers.
 Spray heads are required to make only a large droplet size to reduce the risk of spray drift.

 As surface irrigation can result in human contact with effluent, it is important to recognise that risks are higher than with subsurface irrigation.
 Consequently, it is essential to maintain a high level of treatment system performance and disinfection and avoid human contact with effluent.
+Warning signs are required to be installed in all areas surface irrigated with effluent.